evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-task.rst

 Coroutines
 ----------

-Coroutines used with :mod:`asyncio` may be implemented using the :keyword:`async def` statement, or by using :term:`generators <generator>`.
-The :keyword:`async def` type of coroutine was added in Python 3.5, and is recommended if there is no need to support older Python versions.

-Generator-based coroutines should be decorated with :func:`@asyncio.coroutine
-<asyncio.coroutine>`, although this is not strictly enforced.
+A coroutine is a generator that follows certain conventions.
+For documentation purposes, all coroutines should be decorated with ``@asyncio.coroutine``, but this cannot be strictly enforced.

-The decorator enables compatibility with :keyword:`async def` coroutines, and also serves as documentation.
-Generator-based coroutines use the ``yield from`` syntax introduced in :pep:`380`, instead of the original ``yield`` syntax.
+Coroutines use the ``yield from`` syntax introduced in :pep:`380`, instead of the original ``yield`` syntax.

 The word "coroutine", like the word "generator", is used for two different (though related) concepts:

-- The function that defines a coroutine
-  (a function definition using :keyword:`async def` or decorated with ``@asyncio.coroutine``).
+- The function that defines a coroutine (a function definition decorated with ``@asyncio.coroutine``).
 If disambiguation is needed we will call this a *coroutine function* (:func:`iscoroutinefunction` returns ``True``).